etsy/BugHunt-iOS/README.md

 # Bug Hunt

 A drop-in module that allows for easy bug reporting.

+**Meant for beta and internal usage.
+Future additions might include code not approved for the App Store.**

 <p align="center">
 <br />